 It is important for employees to be aware that employers are exempt from adhering to most severance agreements if the employee does not give sufficient notice that she or he is planning to leave, or if the employee is terminated for cause (fired).

-Why You Need Diana Taylor to Successfully Negotiate Your Severance Agreement
+Why You Need Diana (Taylor) Servos to Successfully Negotiate Your Severance Agreement

 If you are negotiating the terms of a severance agreement, it is essential to have a sharp employment attorney at your side since such documents have many variables.
 Like all contracts, in order to be drafted and reviewed properly, they require an experienced, insightful attorney’s attention to ensure that they are clear, legally binding, and crafted to serve your best interests.